What are the current regulations on farming insects in the UK?

 The black soldier fly (Hermetia illucens).
 Credit: Entocycle

-According to the statutory guidance issued by DEFRA and APHA, processed animal protein (PAP) derived from farmed insects, intended for the production of aquaculture feed, fur animal feed, pet food, and technical use may only be produced from the following insect species:
+According to the statutory guidance issued by DEFRA and APHA, processed animal protein (PAP) derived from farmed insects, intended for the production of aquaculture feed, for animal feed, pet food and technical use may only be produced from the following insect species:

 What license or permits do I need to farm insects?